 PIP benefits; subtraction of tort recovery; attorney fees; reimbursement; liens

-If however, a personal injury tort lawsuit or settlement includes compensation for PIP benefits that have already been paid by an insurance company, then that insurer can seek recovery of whatever the amount of the settlement or trial verdict that included duplicate compensation.
+If however, a personal injury tort lawsuit or settlement includes compensation for PIP benefits that have already been paid by an insurance company, then that insurer can seek recovery of whatever amount of the settlement or trial verdict reflects that duplicative compensation.